maksspace/audioteejs/examples/assemblyai-universal-streaming/README.md

 - AssemblyAI API key
 - System audio recording permissions (prompted on first run)

-## Tips

-- **Audio permissions**: The first run will prompt for microphone permissions in System Preferences
-- **Background audio**: Works great with any audio playing through your Mac - Zoom calls, YouTube videos, podcasts, etc.
-- **Process filtering**: You can modify AudioTee options to capture only specific applications using `includeProcesses` or `excludeProcesses`
-- **Muting**: Set `mute: true` in AudioTee options to silence your speakers while capturing (useful for avoiding feedback)

 ## Troubleshooting

-- **"Unauthorized"**: Check your AssemblyAI API key
 - **No audio detected**: Ensure something is playing audio on your Mac and that AudioTee has permission to access system audio
-- **Connection errors**: Verify your internet connection and that AssemblyAI's service is accessible